Liberalism in Russia

-Within Russian political parties, liberal parties advocate the expansion of political and civil freedoms and mostly oppose Vladimir Putin.
+Within Russian political parties, liberal parties advocate the expansion of political and civil freedoms and mostly oppose Russian president Vladimir Putin.
 In Russia, the term "liberal" can refer to wide range of politicians, from the centre-right and proponents of shock therapy to left-liberals and progressives.
 The term "liberal democrats" is often used for members of the far-right nationalist Liberal Democratic Party of Russia.
 There are Russian opposition and pro-government liberal political parties in Russia.
 Pro-government liberal politicians support Putin's policy in economics.

 There are no liberal factions in Russian parliament at the moment.
 Centre-left liberalism was represented in the State Duma of Russian parliament by the Russian United Democratic Party "Yabloko" (7.86% in 1993 election, 6.89% in 1995, 5.93% in 1999).
 Pro-government liberalism was represented by the Our Home – Russia (10.13% in 1995 election), the liberal political party founded by Prime Minister Viktor Chernomyrdin.
 Centre-right liberalism was represented by the pro-capitalist party Democratic Choice of Russia (15.51% in 1993) and its successor, the Union of Right Forces (8.52% in 1999 election).

 Yabloko and the Republican Party of Russia – People's Freedom Party are members of Alliance of Liberals and Democrats for Europe Party.
 Yabloko is also a member of Liberal International.
 Since Vladimir Putin's rise to power in 2000, many liberal parties and politicians have been persecuted.

 Liberalism in the Russian Federation

 History

 Liberalism emerged in Russia before the Russian Revolution and continued to develop among Constitutional Democrats such as Pavel Milyukov living in exile after 1917.
 After the fall of communism, several new liberal parties were formed, but only one of them Yabloko (Yabloko – Rosiyskaya Demokraticheskaya Partiya, a member of Liberal International) succeeded in becoming a relevant force.
 This is a left-of-center liberal party.
 The Union of Right Forces (Soyuz Pravykh Sil, a member of International Democrat Union) is a right-of-center liberal party.
 It can also be seen as a democratic conservative market party.
 In this scheme, the party is not included as liberal, being considered a democratic conservative party, but it can also be called liberal because of its pro-free-market and anti-authoritarianism stances.
-The so-called Liberal Democratic Party of Russia is not at all "liberal" – it is a nationalist, right-wing, populist party.
+The so-called Liberal Democratic Party of Russia is not at all "liberal" – it is an ultranationalist, right-wing populist party.